 Bengaluru communal violence: NIA takes up probe

-New Delhi, Sep 22: The National Investigation Agency has taken up the probe into the communal violence that broke out in DJ Halli Bengaluru last month.
+New Delhi, Sep 22: The National Investigation Agency (NIA) has taken up the probe into the communal violence that broke out in DJ Halli Bengaluru last month.

 More than 1,000 MLAs had gathered in front of the house of Congress MLA Srinivas Murthy.
 The mob was protesting against the derogatory post on the social media about Prophet Mohammad made by the nephew of the MLA and alleged that it insulted the sentiments of the Muslims.
 The NIA team headed by an IG rank officer is camping in Bengaluru in connection with the investigation, the NIA said.